openkfw/TruBudget/docs/operation-administration/multichain-cli.md

 `getnetworkinfo`

-- How to get infromation about connected nodes
+- How to get information about connected nodes

 `getpeerinfo` returns an array of objects representing peer connected nodes, including IP address and ping